OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ListAndLoopsDeepDive.rst

 For instance, whenever we're working with a ``String`` we'll declare a variable like ``String s = "Hello World";``.
 However, there are some cases in Java when we'll need to create methods without knowing what type of data we'll be working with.
-For these, we use what is called the **Generic Type**.D
+For these, we use what is called the **Generic Type**.

-Declaring classes that use the generic type construct introduced in Java 5.0 involves using new syntax to refer to the class name.
+Declaring classes that use the generic type construct involves using new syntax to refer to the class name.
 Such classes and interfaces, including those in the collections framework, use angle brackets containing one or more variables (separated by commas) to refer to unspecified type names.
 For example, you would use <E> or <K,V> to refer to unspecified type names.
 Thus, names of classes or interfaces implemented with generic types are written